w-r-z-k/GCDProject/README.md

 This will create the two files:

--GCDProject_UCIHARTidyData.txt: the tidy dataset which was to be produced for the project -GCDProject_UCIHARTidyData_Averages.txt: this analysis of the data per subject per activity
+* GCDProject_UCIHARTidyData.txt: the tidy dataset which was to be produced for the project
+* GCDProject_UCIHARTidyData_Averages.txt: this analysis of the data per subject per activity

 It was unclear which file needed to be uploaded.
 I uploaded the second one (i.e. the one with averages).